ohmykreee/actions-profile-pp-calculator/README_EN.md

 # FAQ
 1. Help!
 I encounter some problems.
-Please open a issue in the `Issues` page.
+Please open a issue [HERE](https://github.com/ohmykreee/actions-profile-pp-calculator/issues).
 - Please use English or Chinese to describe your problem
 - Please describe your problem in detail and attach the log file
 - Issues not related to this project or issues with missing details and no further response will be closed